yariv/node-db-proxy/README.md

 | DELETE FROM table_name                      | DELETE FROM table_name                      |
 | COMMIT                                      |                                             |

+# Warnings

-As a word of warning, it's not advised to use the Uncommitable proxy directly against your production database.
+- It's not advised to use the Uncommitable proxy directly against your production database.
-It would be much safer to use the Uncommitable proxy against a replica.
-You should also make sure access to the Uncommitable proxy is secure (it hasn't been tested with SSL) so avoid leaking sensitive data.
+It's safer to use the Uncommitable proxy against a replica.
+- You should also make sure access to the Uncommitable proxy is secure (it hasn't been tested with SSL) so avoid leaking sensitive data.
+- Although CRUD operations sent through this proxy can't be committed, they can hold row locks and consume memory.
+It's not recommended to use this proxy for very long lived sessions that cause significant lock contention.

 # Usage